-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to add videos and resources relating to Professionalism to support student learning, as this is a growing concern in the field.
+Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results in 2019-2020, faculty will add videos and resources relating to Professionalism to support student learning, as this is a growing concern in the field.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as professionals who prepare young children for life and learning in the classroom and beyond.